 i) Accurate estimation of turnover and total number of individuals of a population or populations using a wetland is difficult, and several methods (e.g., cohort marking and resighting, or summing increases in a count time-series) which have sometimes been applied do not yield statistically reliable or accurate estimates.

-ii) The only currently available method that is considered to provide reliable estimates of turnover is that of unique capture/marking and resighting/recapture of individually-marked birds in a population at a migratory staging site.
+ii) One currently available method that is considered to provide reliable estimates of turnover is that of unique capture/marking and resighting/recapture of individually-marked birds in a population at a migratory staging site.
 But it is important to recognize that for this method to generate a reliable estimate of migration volume, its application usually requires significant capacity and resources, and for large and/or inaccessible staging areas (especially where birds in a population are widely dispersed) use of this method can present insuperable practical difficulties.
+Other methods using tracking data may also be useful.

 iii) When turnover is known to occur in a wetland but it is not possible to acquire accurate information on migration volume, Parties should continue to consider recognizing the importance of the wetland as a migratory staging area through the application of Criterion 4 as the basis for ensuring that their management planning for the site fully recognizes this importance.

 190. Size of sites.
 This Criterion will apply to wetlands of varying size in different Contracting Parties.
 While it is impossible to give precise guidance on the size of an area in which these numbers may occur, wetlands identified as being of international importance under Criterion 5 should form an ecological unit, and may thus be made up of one big area or a group of smaller wetlands.
-Refer also to section 5.8 above, “Wetlands in the landscape: connectivity and site clusters”.
+Refer also to section 5.6 above “Site delineation and boundary definition” and section 5.8 above, “Wetlands in the landscape: connectivity and site clusters”.

 Where to go for further help or information